 What happens if you don’t have internet access?

 Many other government departments operate online these days but if computers aren’t your thing, the DVLA still accepts changes to the V5C document by post, although this will take longer to process and transact than with the electronic system.

 Once you’ve exchanged the V5C/2, informed the DVLA electronically of the registered keeper changes, and received confirmation of the change, the DVLA advises you to destroy the old V5C document.
 We'd recommend shredding the old V5C just to be sure it won't get into somebody else's hands.

 What if you've lost your V5C log book?

 If your car's V5C logbook document has been lost, damaged or destroyed, there's a straightforward process for getting a new one.
 Applying online is the quickest route to getting hold of a replacement and should take around 5 days.
-Alternatively, you can fill out a V62 form and sending it to the DVLA.
-There's a £25 fee and it can take up to six weeks to get the new V5C.
+Alternatively, you can fill out a V62 form and send it to the DVLA, although this process can take up to six weeks.
+Don't forget - there's also a fee of £25 to pay.

 When should I update my V5C?